hxy9243/hxy9243.github.io/source/_posts/2019-09-16-Book-Summary-Data-Goliath.md

-The book provides abundant amount of cases and examples related to big data misuse, as well as author's careful and in-depth analysis of different impacts "Big Data" has on our societies, and pragmatic recommendations to different sides of the society on solving the "Big Data" problem.
+The book provides abundant amount of cases and examples related to big data misuse, as well as author's careful and in-depth analysis of different impacts data has on our societies, and pragmatic recommendations to different sides of the society on solving the "Big Data" problem.